jes/notes/4thaxis.md

 [2023-09-03](20230903.md): I re-cut the register for the chuck to try to improve concentricity.

+[2023-10-17](20231017.md): Concentricity error in cutting pivots was about 0.27mm.
+So this is no better than before!
+OK some of the error is from the collet, but I did notice that the high spot was always in the same place relative to the chuck register, so the chuck register is definitely the major source of error.

 ## Potential improvements to the 4th axis

+* re-cut the chuck register again?
 * some method to more accurately square it to the table
 * a (manual?) "brake" to lock it in place to take the load off the servo, when just using for positioning